opatiny/octanis-internship-workbook/docs/mechanics/3D-printing/printers.md

 - print a part to check if all the things you did were at all useful...

 ## Extruder disassembly
+Follow this upgrade tutorial, but skip the steps that are not necessary to access the hotend.
+The whole thing took us (Sam and me) about 1h30.
+Use a box with compartments to place the screws in, otherwise, it really gets messy.

 [https://manual.prusa3d.com/Guide/2.+Extruder+disassembly/1059](https://manual.prusa3d.com/Guide/2.+Extruder+disassembly/1059)